PerkinsAndWill/OccupancyLoad/README.md

-# Figuring out how to use Git to add scripts to the P+W catalog
+# This readme contains a description of the script.